How to Cut HardieBacker Cement Board

 Looking to cut a circle or small hole?
 That’s easy, too!
 Here are the steps:

 1. Mark the placement of your circle or hole.

 2. Using your scoring tool, score alongside the perimeter of the circle.

 3. Make several scores across the diameter of your circle starting at different points, until your scoring lines resemble a sliced pizza.

-4. Make sure your HardieBacker Cement Board is adequately supported.
-If your circle is near the edge of the board, you may need to add extra support.
+4. Place supports behind your HardieBacker Cement Board on either side of the hole.
+If the circle is near the edge of the board, additional support may be needed.

 5. Tap around the circle with your hammer to loosen it.

-6. Strike the board in the center of your circle or hole, breaking it out from the face side.
+6. Strike the board in the center of your circle or hole, then knock out the remaining pieces.